renovatebot/renovate/docs/usage/configuration-options.md

 1. Enable the "Dependency graph"
 1. Enable "Dependabot alerts"
 1. If you're running Renovate in app mode: make sure the app has `read` permissions for "Vulnerability alerts".
-   If you're the account administrator, browse to the app (for example [https://github.com/apps/renovate](https://github.com/apps/renovate)), select "Configure", and then scroll down to the "Permissions" section and make sure that `read` access to "vulnerability alerts" is mentioned
+   If you're the account administrator, browse to the app (for example [https://github.com/apps/renovate](https://github.com/apps/renovate)), select "Configure", and then scroll down to the "Permissions" section and make sure that `read` access to "vulnerability alerts" is mentioned // DRAFT: Should I change this line?

 Once the above conditions are met, and you got one or more vulnerability alerts from GitHub for this repository, then Renovate tries to raise fix PRs.